line/armeria/CONTRIBUTING.md

   <details><summary>Click here to see the screenshot.</summary>
     <img src="https://raw.githubusercontent.com/line/armeria/master/settings/eclipse/save_actions.png">
   </details>
-- Although optional, if you want to run Checkstyle from Eclipse, Install the [Eclipse Checkstyle Plugin](http://eclipse-cs.sourceforge.net/), import and activate the rule file at `settings/checkstyle/checkstyle.xml`.
+- Although optional, if you want to run Checkstyle from Eclipse, install the [Eclipse Checkstyle Plugin](http://eclipse-cs.sourceforge.net/), import and activate the rule file at `settings/checkstyle/checkstyle.xml`.
   - Set the 'Type' to 'External Configuration File'.